I Have Been Appointed as the Executor or Administrator — Now What?

 You must play the “cards you are dealt”, that is to say, you must take the estate as the decedent left it, with all of its assets and burdens.
-If you fail to do your due diligence in taking control and protecting estate property, then you are liable for all lost occasioned by your lack of diligence – meaning, if estate property is lost or stolen because you failed to secure it, you, or your bond if you have one, will have to return the value of the property to the estate.
+If you fail to do your due diligence in taking control and protecting estate property, then you are liable for all loss occasioned by your lack of diligence meaning, if estate property is lost or stolen because you failed to secure it, you, or your bond if you have one, will have to return the value of the property to the estate.

 Notice to Beneficiaries, if Will Probated

-Inventory, Appraisement and List of Claims
+Inventory, Appraisement, and List of Claims

-The Inventory must include all probate (as opposed to non-probate) assets, both personal and real property, owned by the Decedent and, if the Decedent was married at the time of his death, must state whether that property is separate property or community property.
-All property listed in the Inventory should have a general valuation or appraisal and must be a reasonably accurate representation of the probate assets of the estate.
-The list of property should be as exact as possible, but the values assigned are not determinative, so, as long as they are close, the Inventory should be approved as a perfunctory matter.
-Parties may object if property that should have been included is omitted or if values are grossly inaccurate; but such “errors” can be easily cured.
+The inventory must include all probate, as opposed to non-probate, assets, both personal and real property, owned by the decedent and, if the decedent was married at the time of his death, must state whether that property is separate property or community property.
+All property listed in the inventory should have a general valuation or appraisal and must be a reasonably accurate representation of the probate assets of the estate.
+The list of property should be as exact as possible, but the values assigned are not determinative, so, as long as they are close, the inventory should be approved as a perfunctory matter.
+Parties may object if property that should have been included is omitted or if values are grossly inaccurate, but such “errors” can be easily cured.

-If additional probate assets come to your knowledge after you have filed your initial Inventory, you must amend the Inventory as necessary to ensure it is correct.
-The Inventory includes only probate assets.
-Assets that pass outside the probate estate in accordance with a beneficiary designation or contract, such as life insurance, retirement accounts and other pay-on-death accounts are non-probate assets and are not included in the Inventory.
+If additional probate assets come to your knowledge after you have filed your initial inventory, you must amend the inventory as necessary to ensure it is correct.
+The inventory includes only probate assets.
+Assets that pass outside the probate estate in accordance with a beneficiary designation or contract, such as life insurance, retirement accounts, and other pay-on-death accounts are non-probate assets and are not included in the inventory.

-In an independent administration, once the executor or administrator has filed the Inventory or Affidavit in Lieu of Inventor, the Court loses jurisdiction over the administration and the executor and administrator must administer the estate, according to the terms of the Will and within their fiduciary duties.
+In an independent administration, once the executor or administrator has filed the inventory or Affidavit in Lieu of Inventor, the court loses jurisdiction over the administration and the executor and administrator must administer the estate, according to the terms of the will and within their fiduciary duties.
 This is why it is so important to have good legal representation to guide you through the process and to avoid unnecessary exposure to liability.